Moksha: Jainism

-In Jainism, moksha and nirvana are one and the same.
+In Jainism, moksha and nirvana are synonymous.
 Jaina texts sometimes use the term Kevalya, and call the liberated soul as Kevalin.
 As with all Indian religions, moksha is the ultimate spiritual goal in Jainism.
 It defines moksha as the spiritual release from all karma.

 Jainism is a Sramanic non-theistic philosophy that believes in a metaphysical permanent self or soul often termed jiva.
 Jaina believe that this soul is what transmigrates from one being to another at the time of death.
 The moksa state is attained when a soul (atman) is liberated from the cycles of deaths and rebirths (saṃsāra), is at the apex, is omniscient, remains there eternally, and is known as a siddha.
-In Jainism, it is believed to be a stage beyond enlightenment and ethical perfection, states Paul Dundas, because they can perform physical and mental activities such as teach, without accruing karma that leads to rebirth.
+In Jainism, it is believed to be a stage beyond ethical perfection, states Paul Dundas, because they can perform physical and mental activities such as teach, without accruing karma that leads to rebirth.

 Jaina traditions believe that there exist Abhavya (incapable), or a class of souls that can never attain moksha (liberation).
 The Abhavya state of soul is entered after an intentional and shockingly evil act, but Jaina texts also polemically applied Abhavya condition to those who belonged to a competing ancient Indian tradition called Ājīvika.
 A male human being is considered closest to the apex of moksha, with the potential to achieve liberation, particularly through asceticism.
 The ability of women to attain moksha has been historically debated, and the subtraditions with Jainism have disagreed.
 In the Digambara tradition of Jainism, women must live an ethical life and gain karmic merit to be reborn as a man, because only males can achieve spiritual liberation.
 In contrast, the Śvētāmbara tradition has believed that women too can attain moksha just like men.

 According to Jainism, purification of soul and liberation can be achieved through the path of three jewels: Samyak darśana (Correct View), meaning faith, acceptance of the truth of soul (jīva); Samyak jnana (Correct Knowledge), meaning undoubting knowledge of the tattvas; and Samyak charitra (Correct Conduct), meaning behavior consistent with the Five vows.
 Jain texts often add samyak tap (Correct Asceticism) as a fourth jewel, emphasizing belief in ascetic practices as the means to liberation (moksha).
 The four jewels are called moksha marg.
 According to Jain texts, the liberated pure soul (Siddha) goes up to the summit of universe (Siddhashila) and dwells there in eternal bliss.

 Sikhism

 The Sikh concept of mukti (Gurmukhi: ਮੁਕਤੀ) is similar to other Indian religions, and refers to spiritual liberation.
 It is described in Sikhism as the state that breaks the cycle of rebirths.
 Mukti is obtained according to Sikhism, states Singha, through "God's grace".
 According to the Guru Granth Sahib, the devotion to God is viewed as more important than the desire for Mukti.

-Sikhism recommends Naam Simran as the way to mukti, which is meditating and repeating the Naam (names of God).
+Sikhism recommends Naam Simran as the way to mukti, which is meditating and repeating the Naam (Name of God).